invana/gremlin-proxy/README.md

 [![Docs](https://img.shields.io/badge/docs-latest%20version-blue)](https://invana.io/docs.html)

 This project let's you connect to your favorite Gremlin Server using connection strings from the web browsers.
-The program will only handle response from
+This service doesn't add any layer of security, it just avoids the CORS issue.
+You can extend this service to add your own authentication or event logging.

 ## Installation